Johan Cruyff Arena: History

 Amsterdam was one of six cities that bid to host the 1992 Summer Olympics.
 In 1986, a new Olympic stadium was designed, with a football field and an athletics track.
 It was to be built in the area of Strandvliet in Amsterdam Zuidoost.
 After Amsterdam lost the bid to Barcelona in October 1986, the plans for the new stadium were abandoned.
 In 1987, the Stichting Amsterdam Sportstad (English: "Amsterdam Sports City Foundation") was established, which made new plans for a sports stadium with an all-seated capacity of 55,000.
 In 1990, a new design was made based on both previous designs, with a football field, an athletics track, and completely covered by a roof.
-By this time, AFC Ajax needed a new stadium, as their previous home ground, De Meer, was far too small for most of Ajax's games.
+By this time, Ajax needed a new stadium, as their previous home ground, De Meer, was far too small for most of Ajax's games.
 Since the late 1960s, Ajax had moved its most important games to Olympisch Stadion.
-Indeed, from the 1920s onward, Ajax had played all of their European fixtures and midweek night games at Olympisch Stadion.
+Indeed, from the 1930s onward, Ajax had played most of their European fixtures and midweek night games at Olympisch Stadion.

 Once more, the design was altered – the athletics track was removed, the capacity was reduced to 50,000 seats, and the fixed roof was replaced by a retractable roof.
 In 1992, the Government of Amsterdam authorised the plans for the stadium with a Transferium where people could transfer from their car to various forms of public transportation.
 In 1993, the Government of Amsterdam changed the development plan of the location and gave a permit to build the stadium.